 Got a sweet tooth and sugar craving that’s about to undo all your weight loss efforts?

 Don’t.
 There is a better way.
-It’s one solution chocolate lovers can certainly appreciate.
+It’s one solution chocolate lovers can undoubtedly appreciate.
 This Chocolate Banana Smoothie is oh-so-decadent; it’ll be your go-to treat once you taste it.

 This recipe being vegan and gluten-free, it’s super friendly to different dietary preferences and restrictions, so I hope more of you can give it a try.